 ← Back to Blog

-How to Update Your Resume Fast: A 15-Minute Refresh Method
+How to Update Your Resume: Fast 15-Minute Checklist

 Person updating an old resume against a deadline on a laptop

-To update your resume fast, work top down in 15 minutes: add your most recent role with 3 to 5 result bullets, refresh your summary line, match your skills section to the job posting, then cut anything older than 10 to 12 years.
+To update your resume, work top down: add your most recent role with 3 to 5 result bullets, refresh your summary, match your skills to the job posting, fix the formatting and file type, then cut anything older than 10 to 12 years.
+With an old version to start from, the whole refresh takes about 15 minutes.
 Do not rewrite from scratch.
 Edit what you already have.

 A job posting just landed in your inbox, it closes soon, and your resume still ends at a role you left two years ago.
 You do not have time to rebuild it from a blank page, and you do not need to.
-What follows is the fastest way to update a resume: a timed, minute-by-minute method that refreshes an outdated resume into a submission-ready one in about 15 minutes.
+Below is the full checklist of what to update, a timed 15-minute method, and how often to refresh it.

 Why Updating Is Faster Than Rewriting